Tuleap File Structure

 /var/lib/tuleap/svnroot and link from /svnroot

 The Subversion repositories of all Tuleap projects are created under the /var/lib/tuleap/svnroot directory.
 This directory is linked from /svnroot in the top directory. /var/lib/tuleap/svnroot/ProjectName is the Subversion repository of project ProjectName.
-As opposed to CVS, Subversion manages the repository in a database acting as a virtual filesystem.
+Subversion manages the repository in a database acting as a virtual filesystem.
 Therefore access permission do not rely on the Linux file system permission but are directly defined and managed through the Subversion database.
 Project members and non project members permission can be defined through the Web interface of the Tuleap Subversion service.

 Beside the virtual file system managed in the Subversion databases there are a number of files installed on the Linux file system that you must know about:

 /svnroot/ProjectName/.SVNAccessFile: this file holds the definition of the access permission for a given Subversion repository.
 We highly recommend that you do not modify this file by hand but rather use the Web interface of the Tuleap Subversion service to do so.

 /svnroot/ProjectName/hooks/post-commit: this hook file is installed by Tuleap in order to feed the Tuleap database with a number of information about all your Subversion transactions.
 This is the so called Subversion tracking feature that a project administrator can active or deactivate from the Web interface of the Tuleap Subversion service.
 This file must not be modified or removed.
 Other hook scripts can be used by the project team if they have a shell account available on the server.

 The directory where log files used for statistics are archived.
 Archiving takes place each day.